You’re never gonna find me in a gym!

 And trust me you will.

-There's so many options out there, especially this days, it's impossible you don't find something that suit you.
+There’s so many options out there, especially these days, it’s impossible you don’t find something that suits you.

 Just keep trying.
 Every failure is bringing you closer to success.

 And once you feel like you found the sweet spot and manage to get 80% of the results with 20% of the effort, it’s gold.

 Here’s the core of the Dummy Recipe to Stay Fit with low maintenance (at least for me).

 Those are basic principles and it should make sense for everybody who’s in shape or fit.